Frequently Asked Questions about adding the Ridekick power boost trailer to your bike or recumbent trike

 See what it will hold

-- Yes, the cargo bin is weather resistant (tested in Portland, OR!)
+- The cargo bin is weather resistant (tested in Portland, OR!)

 How long does it take to install?
 Can I do it myself?

 - You can easily do it yourself (with no special tools) in about 20 minutes.
-Then you can unhitch it in 20 seconds and ride for a workout, and it’s ready to hitch on again in 20 seconds.
+Then you can unhitch it in 20 seconds and ride for a workout, and it’s ready to hitch on your bike or recumbent trike again in 20 seconds.

 Click here to see more about installation.